Apple Podcasts | Google Podcasts

-In this episode, Ryan talks with Jered Weinstock, a 3rd year medical student at American University of the Caribbean School of Medicine.
+In this episode, I talk with Jered Weinstock, a 3rd year medical student at American University of the Caribbean School of Medicine.

 Yup, in case you haven’t already known, Caribbean medical schools are one option if getting into an MD or DO school in the U.S. seems too bleak and hopefully after all other options have been considered.